MaxCaudle/8a_bots/README.md

 Anyway.
 This repo might end up holding other bots, but for now - it is just Jens.

 ## Jens
 I Jens better than Jens.
-After 2 weeks of not getting notifications when my friends sent riggies, I almost quit 8a.
+After 2 weeks of not getting notifications when my friends sent riggies, I almost quit 8a, and as the only purpose of climbing is logging 8a I almost quit climbing.
 Instead, I wrote a firebase app that checks for sends every hour and posts them to a slack channel.

 I currently have 3 `/slash` commands, which you trigger from slack.
 1. `/jens add user-name` - I add a user to the database.
 The user-name should be the name in the user's url.
 E.g. for me, the URL to my profile is: `https://www.8a.nu/user/mason-caiby` and the slash command to add me is: `/jens add mason-caiby`.
 I will let you know in a private message if the user already exists in the Database